 Color details and contrast are very important.
 This makes it easier and more effective to distinguish between colors and shades.
 Consistency of brightness is also a significant element.
 It helps in the perception of an object (shades and color) as the same at various brightness levels.

 As a solution, we have created a list of some of the more reasonably priced models on the market.
-Continue reading if you want to get the best monitor for photo editing under $200.
+Continue reading if you want to get the best monitors for photo editing under 200 USD.

 Before you start searching through the list, keep in mind that there will definitely be a huge difference between a monitor that costs less than $200 and one that costs more than $500.